-The approved site-wide masterplan and vehicular access strategy identify a priority junction access into this phase from Grange Road (approximately 80m to the east of the former railway
+The approved site-wide masterplan and vehicular access strategy identify a priority junction access into this phase from Grange Road (approximately 80m to the east of the former railway bridge, as shown on the extract below).

 As set out above, the proposed scheme would be served via the existing vehicular access to Phase D1 from Grange Road, and would not therefore reflect this element of the approved masterplan or vehicular access strategy.
 Whilst this departure from the masterplan and vehicular access strategy is noted, the key issue is, it is considered, whether or not this would lead to any unacceptable impacts (including in terms of, not only highway safety, but also residential amenity (and as considered in more detail under the relevant section below)).